broadinstitute/revere/README.md

 `go fmt` should be run before pushed commits.

 Do not manually tag commits.
 This repository has [Bumper](https://github.com/DataBiosphere/github-actions/tree/master/actions/bumper) enabled, Git tags will be created automatically on merge to `main`.
-See [Bumper](https://github.com/DataBiosphere/github-actions/tree/master/actions/bumper) for info on controlling this process.
+Patch version will be automatically bumped upon merge; including "`#minor`" or "`#major`" in the merge commit body will bump that instead.

 Configurations for GoLand/VSCode may (tentatively) be committed, transient components are part of the generated `.gitiginore`.